dylang/opowerjobs/Readme.md

   [http://www.opowerjobs.com](http://www.opowerjobs.com)

-## Running locally
+## Running locally or on your own server:

     $ node d.js

     d.js will automatically restart the server if any js code is changed.

-## Running on Heroku
+## Running on Joyent and [no.de](http://no.de).

-    Follow their instructions, it should work as is.
+    $ git push joyent master

 ## Features

   * Job listing data provided by xml feed from Jobvite.
   * Simple live search engine.
   * Real-world example of many features from Express/Connect.
-  * Lots of hacky/wonky/messy/undocumented code (my bad).

 ## Purpose

   * Learn Node.js
   * Prepare for [Node Knockout](http://http://nodeknockout.com/).
-  * Replace our [underwhelming ASP.NET-based job site](http://www.opower.com/Careers/CurrentOpportunities.aspx) with something much cooler and standards-based.
+  * Replace our underwhelming ASP.NET-based job site with something much cooler and standards-based.
   * Attract the best developers to this amazing cash-flow positive company.
-  * To let you know that if *you* recommend somebody that we hire, OPOWER will pay *you* $3000, so you should tell your friends about us too.

 ## Node Knockout